The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 7. Use a rolled towel under chest for support

-For detailed strategies and troubleshooting, see our comprehensive tummy time mastery system.
+For detailed strategies and troubleshooting, see our complete tummy time guide.

 Making It Addictive: